littlezaide/BurntcoatHead/matrix/2_beacons.md

 ## A Story of Three Lighthouses

 The farmers, fishers and foresters who were the early settlers of this area used the bay for transportation.
-In the 19th century, lighthouses were being built to improve navigation and make boating safer; Burntcoat Head residents petitioned the Nova Scotia governor in the 1850s to build a lighthouse for them.
+In the 19th century, lighthouses were being built around Nova Scotia to improve navigation and make boating safer.
+The shipowners and mariners of Hants County petitioned the Nova Scotia House of Assembly in 1855 for a grant in order to build a lighthouse on Burntcoat Head.

-The distinctive “flowerpot” island just off Burntcoat Head.
+A lighthouse was built on that is now the distinctive “flowerpot” island in 1859.
 Extreme tidal erosion made it necessary to relocate the lighthouse to the “main- land” in XXXX.
 This lighthouse operated until XXXX, until it was decommissioned and demolished by provincial authorities.
 At the insistence of the community, their cherished lighthouse was replicated as a non-working version on the same site, and today serves as a museum, commemorating local history.

 ## SECONDARY INFORMATION: TIDE’S INFLUENCE